-2. Ordinary Resolution 7 on Proposed Renewal of Authority under Section 76 of the Act for the Directors to allot and issue shares
+2. Ordinary Resolution 4 on Proposed Renewal of Authority under Section 76 of the Act for the Directors to allot and issue shares

-The Company had, during its Sixth Annual General Meeting held on 23 November 2016, obtained its shareholders' approval for the general mandate for issuance of shares pursuant to the Section 132D of the Companies Act, 1965.
+The Company had, during its Seventh Annual General Meeting held on 28 November 2017, obtained its shareholders' approval for the general mandate for issuance of shares.
 As at the date of this notice, the Company has not issued any shares pursuant to that mandate obtained.